Jordanward2023/Jordanward2023.github.io/_posts/2024-07-07-What-is-IT-and-Should-You-Pursue-It.md

 	- Reliance on Hearsay
 	- Influence from Social Media

 These are valid points regarding why people choose IT as a field.
 I've highlighted monetary gain because a significant number of people I meet pursuing this field talk about the money they expect to make or cite it as their primary motivation.
 Let me be clear: if your sole purpose for pursuing IT, or any STEM field for that matter, is monetary gain, you are unlikely to see it through.
-These tech jobs are demanding and require genuine technical skills to handle day-to-day tasks effectively.
+These tech jobs are demanding and require genuine technical skills to handle day-to-day tasks effectively and **efficiently**.
 It's essential to have a genuine interest in technology if you want to succeed in this field, as the tech world evolves rapidly every day.
 I hope this article helps you decide whether to join this field with the confidence that you will succeed.
+Again, this is a modicum of my opinion.
+Please use your discretion when choosing to pursue different fields and follow steps that align with your own core values.

 ## Conclusion